Notice of Privacy Practices

 Right to Amend: You have the right to request that we amend PHI about you as long as such information is kept by or for our office.
 To make this type of request, you must submit your request in writing to our Privacy Officer.
 You must also give us a reason for your request.
 We may deny your request in certain cases, including if it is not in writing or if you do not give us a reason for the request.

 Right to Receive an Accounting of Disclosures: You have the right to request a list of certain disclosures that we have made of PHI about you.
-This is a list of disclosures made by us during a specified period of up to six years, other than disclosures made for treatment, payment and healthcare operations; for use in or related to a facility directory; to family members or friends involved in your care; to you directly; pursuant to an authorization of you or your personal representative; for certain notification purposes (including national security, intelligence, correctional and law enforcement purposes); as incidental disclosures that occur as a result of otherwise permitted disclosures; as part of a limited data set of information that does not directly identify you; and before April 14, 2003.
+This is a list of disclosures made by us during a specified period of up to six years, other than disclosures made for treatment, payment and healthcare operations; for use in or related to a facility directory; to family members or friends involved in your care; to you directly; pursuant to an authorization of you or your personal representative; for certain notification purposes (including national security, intelligence, correctional and law enforcement purposes); as incidental disclosures that occur as a result of otherwise permitted disclosures; as part of a limited data set of information that does not directly identify you; and before April 14, 2003, or six years prior to the date of the request.
 To make a request, please contact our Privacy Officer using the contact information listed below.
 The first list that you request in a 12-month period will be free, but we may charge you for our reasonable costs of providing additional lists in the same 12-month period.
 We will tell you about these costs, and you may choose to cancel your request at any time before costs are incurred.